momentohq/public-dev-docs/docs/cache/develop/integrations/momento-cache-laravel-php.md

 ## Setting up your own Laravel project

 ### Prerequisites
-* A Momento auth token is required.
+* A Momento Api Key is required.
 You can generate one using [the Momento CLI](https://github.com/momentohq/momento-cli).
 * Installation of PHP 8.0 or higher
 * Installation of Laravel 9.x or higher
 * Installation of the [gRPC PHP extension](https://github.com/grpc/grpc/blob/v1.46.3/src/php/README.md).